comaps/website/README.md

 - Download the latest zola for your operating system and set up the necessary path variable.

-- Make sure to switch to the `main` branch (the default is `pages` due to the way Codeberg Pages serves sites)

 - Run `zola serve` for a local preview or `zola build` to generate static site in the `public` folder.

 - Run `npm i && npm run format` if you want to pretty-format the Markdown and SCSS files.